Arithmetic representations of mapping class groups: Introduction and statement of the main result

 \section{Introduction and statement of the main result}

 Let $S$ be a closed connected oriented surface of genus $\ge 2$.
-The group $\diff^+(S)$ of orientation preserving diffeomorphisms of $S$ acts on $H_1(S)$ via its connected component group $\pi_0(\diff^+(S))$, known as the \emph{mapping class group} of $S$, and it is a classical fact that the image of this representation is the full symplectic group $\Sp(H_1(S))$ of integral linear transformations which preserve the intersection form on $H_1(S)$.
-This paper is about an equivariant version which assumes that we are given a finite subgroup $G\subset\diff^+(S)$.
-The centralizer $\diff^+(S)^G$ of $G$ in $\diff^+(S)$ lands under the above symplectic representation in $\Sp(H_1(S))^G$ and the question we address here is how much smaller the image is.
+The group $\diff^+(S)$ of orientation preserving diffeomorphisms of $S$ acts on $\Hl_1(S)$ via its connected component group $\pi_0(\diff^+(S))$, known as the \emph{mapping class group} of $S$, and it is a classical fact that the image of this representation is the full symplectic group $\Sp(\Hl_1(S))$ of integral linear transformations which preserve the intersection form on $\Hl_1(S)$.
+This paper concerns an equivariant version, where it is assumed that we are given a finite subgroup $G\subset\diff^+(S)$.
+The centralizer $\diff^+(S)^G$ of $G$ in $\diff^+(S)$ lands under the above symplectic representation in $\Sp(\Hl_1(S))^G$ and the question we address here is how much smaller the image is.
 Besides its intrinsic interest, the answer has consequences for understanding the mapping class group of the $G$-orbit space of $S$.
 We shall regard the latter as an orbifold surface and denote it by $S_G$; the regular orbits then define an open subset $S_G^\circ\subset S_G$ with finite complement.
 This punctured surface $S_G^\circ$ has negative Euler characteristic.
-The image of $\diff^+(S)^G$ in the mapping class group of the punctured surface $S_G^\circ$ is of finite index and thus makes $\Sp(H_1(S))$ a `virtual representation' of that mapping class group.
+The image of $\diff^+(S)^G$ in the mapping class group of the punctured surface $S_G^\circ$ is of finite index and thus makes $\Sp(\Hl_1(S))$ a `virtual representation' of that mapping class group.

 The work of Putman-Wieland \cite{PW} relates our question to the Ivanov conjecture as follows.
-Let us say that the $G$-action on $S$ has the \emph{Putman-Wieland property} if $\diff^+(S)^G$ has no finite orbit in $H_1(S)\ssm\{0\}$.
+Let us say that the $G$-action on $S$ has the \emph{Putman-Wieland property} if $\diff^+(S)^G$ has no finite orbit in $\Hl_1(S)\ssm\{0\}$.
 These authors prove that if that property holds for a given genus $h$ of $S_G$ (no matter what $S$ and $G$ are), then every finite index subgroup of a mapping class group of a connected oriented surface of finite type of genus $>h$ has zero first Betti number.
-The first part of our main result concerns that property.
+The first part of our main result is about that property. \begin{theorem} Let $S\to S_G$ be a $G$-cover as above. \begin{enumerate} \item[(i)] If this cover is trivial over a compact genus one subsurface of $S_G^\circ$ with connected boundary, then the action of $\diff^+(S)^G$ on $\Hl_1(S)$ has no nonzero finite orbits. \item[(ii)] If this cover is trivial over a compact genus two subsurface of $S_G^\circ$ with connected boundary, then the image of $\diff^+(S)^G$ in $\Sp(\Hl_1(S))^G$ is of finite index. \end{enumerate} \end{theorem}